Burial Insurance for People with Diabetes

 Can I get day-one coverage if I use insulin?

-How much coverage do most diabetic applicants buy?
+How much coverage do most people choose?

 Can a family member own or pay for my policy?